Couples & Coins

 How much should couples budget for date nights?

-Most financial advisors suggest allocating 5-10% of your after-tax income for entertainment and dates.
-The exact amount depends on your income, debt, and financial goals.
+Most financial advisors suggest allocating 5-10% of your after-tax income for entertainment and dates combined.
+For a couple earning $8,000/month after taxes, that's $400-$800 for all entertainment including date nights.
+The exact amount depends on your income, debt situation, and financial goals — but the important thing is that you budget something.
+Cutting date nights to zero is a recipe for resentment.

 Products Mentioned